iann0036/tf-cfn-provider/docs/providers/google/ComputeRegionInstanceGroupManager.md

 `BaseInstanceName` - (Required) The base instance name to use for instances in this group.
 The value must be a valid [RFC1035](https://www.ietf.org/rfc/rfc1035.txt) name.
 Supported characters are lowercase letters, numbers, and hyphens (-).
 Instances are named by appending a hyphen and a random four-character string to the base instance name.

+`InstanceTemplate` - (Optional) The full URL to an instance template from which all new instances will be created.
+This field is only present in the `google` provider.

 `Version` - (Optional, [Beta](https://terraform.io/docs/providers/google/provider_versions.html)) Application versions managed by this instance group.
 Each version deals with a specific instance template, allowing canary release scenarios.
 Structure is documented below.

+`Name` - (Required) The name of the instance group manager.
+Must be 1-63 characters long and comply with [RFC1035](https://www.ietf.org/rfc/rfc1035.txt).
+Supported characters include lowercase letters, numbers, and hyphens.

 `Region` - (Required) The region where the managed instance group resides.